 Once upon a time to the south of the Alps there was a rich and fortunate kingdom.
 Its inhabitants lived a happy and carefree life.
 Except for one, the king’s son who married the daughter of the king of the moon.
 Because the intense silver light of the moon was damaging his eyesight.
 Fearing he would soon be blind, he felt obliged to return to Earth.
 He brought the beautiful daughter of the Moon King with him, as his bride.

-The princess found immense pleasure in the rich multi-coloured beauty of the meadows, the intense blue of the mountain lakes and the fresh green colour of the meadows.
+The princess found immense pleasure in the rich multi-coloured beauty of the meadows and the intense blue of the mountain lakes.
 But the dark and dismal colour of the high peaks, that jutted up like dark monsters towards the skies troubled the princess’s soul with burdensome thoughts.
 And so she became seriously ill due to the melancholy that she felt for the white lunar countryside and she had to return to the moon.
 Back in her own homeland she healed immediately, but the nostalgia she felt for her beloved husband on Earth was almost killing her.
 Having been left alone on Earth the prince too was unable to find peace and he was deeply troubled by the painful absence of his bride.

 All alone he would wander the forests and one nights when there was a full moon he would stay awake, absorbed by tireless contemplation of the moon.
 One night he met a gnome in the forest – the king of the Salvans – he told the prince about his cruel destiny: Defeated he was now wandering from valley to valley with his people, failing to find a dwelling place.
 The prince too opened his heart to the gnome and told the story of his own destiny.
 The small man with a long beard had a solution: